 Once you've decided that an ultralight shelter is for you, it's time to look at the many different options out there.
 Before we begin, it's essential to acknowledge that different types of shelters will offer different levels of protection and functionality.
 In this section, we outline the four different types of shelters and their respective pros and cons.
 When looking at options in our review, be sure to identify what type of shelter it is using this terminology.

 A very light, dedicated-pole, double-wall tent provides the most traditional protection when selecting from these ultralight tents and shelters.
-It is constructed with an interior tent that has a rainfly that drapes over the top of it.
-Best for beginners and those that appreciate a traditional design with protection from all four sides and enhanced warmth.
+They are constructed with an interior tent that has a rainfly that drapes over the top of it.
+Best for beginners and those who appreciate a traditional design with protection from all four sides and enhanced warmth.
 They are also an excellent option for those in humid environments where ventilation is key.
+If you already like your more traditional freestanding tents and all the comforts they give you, but just want a lighter option, go with this style of ultralight tent.

 Pros